awsdocs/amazon-cloudwatch-events-user-guide/doc_source/LogEC2InstanceState.md

 # Tutorial: Log the State of an Amazon EC2 Instance Using CloudWatch Events<a name="LogEC2InstanceState"></a>

-You can create a AWS Lambda function that logs the changes in state for an Amazon EC2 instance\.
+You can create an AWS Lambda function that logs the changes in state for an Amazon EC2 instance\.
 You can choose to create a rule that runs the function whenever there is a state transition or a transition to one or more states that are of interest\.
 In this tutorial, you log the launch of any new instance\.

 ## Step 1: Create an AWS Lambda Function<a name="ec2-create-lambda-function"></a>